eruption-project/eruption/README.md

 Eruption is a Linux daemon written in Rust, consisting of a core, an integrated Lua interpreter and additional plugin components.
 Its intended usage is to execute Lua scripts that may react to certain events on the system like e.g.
-"Key pressed" and subsequently control the AIMO LEDs on the keyboard.
+"Key pressed" and subsequently control the connected LED devices.
 Plugins may export additional functionality to the Lua scripting engine.
 Multiple Lua scripts may be run in parallel.
-Each Lua scripts "submitted color map" will be combined with all other scripts "submitted color maps" using a compositor that does an alpha blending step on each color map, prior to sending the resulting final color map to the keyboard.
+Each Lua scripts "submitted color map" will be combined with all other scripts "submitted color maps" using a compositor that performs an alpha blending step on each color map, prior to sending the resulting final color map to the connected LED devices.

 ## Installation